Welcome, and thank you for visiting our website and for your interest in our College.

-In 2018, St Andrew’s College averaged well over 72 across the entire cohort, with almost 50% achieving Distinction average or higher.
-Victory in Rosebowl, Rawson and University Cups, a close second place in the Palladian Cup and a continuing richness in our music and other performing and creative arts programs has again highlighted our great success, and deep engagement, in the extra-curricular domains.
+We are very proud of the success of our students.
+In 2018, St Andrew’s College averaged well over 72 (annual average mark at university) across the entire cohort, with almost 50% achieving Distinction average or higher.
+Victory in Rosebowl, Rawson and University Cups, a close second place in the Palladian Cup and a continuing richness in our music and other creative arts programs has again highlighted our many achievements, and deep engagement, in the extra-curricular domains.

 We have made great progress in implementing the recommendations arising from Elizabeth Broderick’s cultural review during this first year of our two-year action plan.
 In a wonderful re-statement of the power of the St Andrew’s collaborative model, Council, staff and students have worked tirelessly throughout the year to choose and cherish all that is good about College culture, and challenge and change all that is not.
 The students have, frankly, been magnificent in this regard, challenging assumptions around the necessity for change, and in so doing, re-discovering and embracing the original purpose of many of the elements of the cultural landscape in College.
 A detailed analysis of the implementation progress after year one is available here.